Optically-Trapped Particle Tracking Velocimetry: Conclusion

 \section{Conclusion}

 In this paper, we proposed optically-trapped particle tracking velocimetry (ot-PTV) and demonstrated the measurement of a pressure-driven flow in a microchannel with a square cross-section.
-By rapidly repeating the cycles of the trap and release phases of an individual tracer, the several thousand samples (i.e., tracer displacements) were accumulated within minutes.
+By rapidly repeating the cycles of the trap and release phases of an individual tracer, several thousand samples (i.e., tracer displacements) were accumulated within minutes.
 Thanks to the large sample size, the probability densities of the tracer velocities sufficiently converged to Gaussian distributions, and the spatial profile of slow microflows $<10$~\textmu m/s was successfully measured in good agreement with a theoretical prediction.
+Despite the drawback that ot-PTV is a pointwise method having a lower data acquisition rate as compared to \mPIV, ot-PTV enables a well-controlled tracer seeding, which is advantageous in a situation where tracers are scarce in the test section.
+The proposed ot-PTV was applied to the measurement of thermally-induced microflows, where the tracers are depleted from the test section due to thermophoresis.
+Although the results are preliminary, it was shown that the ot-PTV can be an efficient measurement technique even when tracers are scarce, a situation that is inefficient for \mPIV.

 \onecolumngrid

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} \theequation{\thesection.\arabic{equation}} {S\arabic{section}} {\Alph{subsection}} {\Roman{subsubsection}}